godotengine/godot-docs/tutorials/viewports/viewports.rst

 Due to the fact that the :ref:`Viewport <class_Viewport>` is an entryway into another rendering surface, it exposes a few rendering properties that can be different from the project settings.
 The first is MSAA, you can choose to use a different level of MSAA for each :ref:`Viewport <class_Viewport>`, the default behavior is DISABLED.
 You can also set the :ref:`Viewport <class_Viewport>` to use HDR, HDR is very useful for when you want to store values in the texture that are outside the range 0.0 - 1.0.

 If you know how the :ref:`Viewport <class_Viewport>` is going to be used, you can set its Usage to either 3D or 2D.
 Godot will then restrict how the :ref:`Viewport <class_Viewport>` is drawn to in accordance with your choice, default is 3D.

 Godot also provides a way of customizing how everything is drawn inside :ref:`Viewports <class_Viewport>` using “Debug Draw”.
 Debug Draw allows you to specify one of four options for how the :ref:`Viewport <class_Viewport>` will display things drawn inside it.
 Debug Draw is disabled by default.

 .. image:: img/default_scene.png

 *A scene drawn with Debug Draw disabled*

 The other three options are Unshaded, Overdraw, and Wireframe.
 Unshaded draws the scene without using lighting information so all the objects appear flatly colored the color of their albedo.

 .. image:: img/unshaded.png

 *The same scene with Debug Draw set to Unshaded*

 Overdraw draws the meshes semi-transparent with an additive blend so you can see how the meshes overlap.

 .. image:: img/overdraw.png

 *The same scene with Debug Draw set to Overdraw*

 Lastly, Wireframe draws the scene using only the edges of triangles in the meshes.
-NOTE: as of the writing of this (v3.0.2) wireframe is broken and currently just renders the scene normally.
+NOTE: As of this writing (v3.0.2), wireframe mode is not functional and currently renders the scene normally.

 Render target
 -------------